-Increasing and decreasing current are defined in Figure 17.
-For the slow/mixed decay mode, the decay mode is set as slow during increasing current steps and mixed decay during decreasing current steps.
-In full-step mode, the decreasing steps decay mode is always used.
+Increasing and decreasing current are defined in the chart below.
+For the Slow/Mixed decay mode, the decay mode is set as slow during increasing current steps and mixed decay during decreasing current steps.
+In full step mode the decreasing steps decay mode is always used.